lmoneta/tmva-tutorial/README.md

-# TMVA Tutorial at LIP
+# TMVA Tutorial at the 2nd IML Machine Learning Workshop

-These are tutorials on TMVA given at the LIP Data Science school  (12 March 2018)
+These are tutorials on TMVA given at the 2nd  IML Machine Learning Workshop (9 April 2018)

+See Workshop agenda at  https://indico.cern.ch/event/668017

 The tutorials consist of notebook which can be run on SWAN ( https://swan.cern.ch )